 The oral exam must be no more than ten days after the written exams.
-The oral exam last two hours and focuses on coursework, the major and minor written exams, and a defense of the student's dissertation prospectus.
+The oral exam lasts two hours and focuses on coursework, the major and minor written exams, and a defense of the student's dissertation prospectus.
 Please note that it is the student's responsibility to ensure their committee has the dissertation prospectus well before the oral exam.
 The student should ask their committee members about their requirements for the prospectus.

 The first hour of the oral exam will be a follow-up on the written exams.
 Any committee member may pose additional questions about the written exams.
-The second hour of the exam will be a defense of the student's dissertation prospectus.
+The second hour of the exam will be a defense of the student's dissertation prospectus if the student has chosen to combine their exams and prospectus.
+Otherwise, both hours of the oral exam will focus on the written exams.